coleifer/peewee/docs/peewee/models.rst

        print(doc.profile['fb'])  # 'huey.cat'

-Equality on a path is structural where the backend supports it (Postgresql ``jsonb``, MySQL ``JSON``) and canonical-text byte-compare on SQLite.
-Lists, dictionaries, integers, booleans, and strings all work as right-hand-side
+Equality on a path is structural where the backend supports it (Postgresql ``jsonb``, MySQL ``JSON``) and canonical-text byte-compare on SQLite and MariaDB.
+Lists, dictionaries, integers, booleans, and strings all work as right-hand-side values:
-values:

 .. code-block:: python